LauraMayock/The-happy-reader/README.md

 ## Site Aims

-* To provide the user with a website that allows them to view book listings and reviews geared towards children
+* To provide the user with a website that allows them to view book listings and reviews geared toward children
 * To easily find books that may spark a love of books for their child.
-* To allow the user the user to create, update and delete reviews
+* To allow the user to create, update and delete reviews
 * To provide the admin user with the ability to approve, update and delete book reviews in the frontend
 * To provide a clear and appropriate response to any user inputs or actions

 ## Agile Methodology

 The Agile Methodology was used to plan this project.
-This was implemented through Github and the Project Board which can be seen here -  <a href="https://github.com/users/LauraMayock/projects/3" target="_blank"> The happy reader Project </a>
+This was implemented through Github and the Project Board, which can be seen here -  <a href="https://github.com/users/LauraMayock/projects/3" target="_blank"> The happy reader Project </a>

-Through the use of the Kanban board in the projects view in Github, the project was divived into a few different sections:
+Through the use of the Kanban board in the projects view in Github, the project was divided into a few different sections:
 * No status
 * Backlog
 * Current Iteration